 You can do many things at home to help alleviate your TMJ pain.
 Here are a few methods you can try:

-• Take anti-inflammatory medicines.
-These medicines can also help temporarily relieve pain and reduce swelling.
+- Take anti-inflammatory medicines.
+These medicines can help temporarily relieve pain and reduce swelling.
+Muscle relaxants help reduce jaw clicking or popping noises and ease pain when opening or closing your mouth.

-• Try some jaw exercises.
-Gentle exercises can strengthen the muscles around your jaw joint.
+- Try some jaw exercises.
+Gentle exercises and physical therapy can strengthen the muscles around your jaw joint.

 These home remedies aim to alleviate symptoms temporarily, but it’s essential to consult a healthcare professional.
 Especially if the symptoms persist despite trying these methods at home.